PavlidisLab/markerGeneProfile/README.md

 Installation
 ============

 Use devtools to install.
-Additional github packages needs to be installed for it work
+Additional github packages needs to be installed for it work.

     devtools::install_github('oganm/homologene')
     devtools::install_github('oganm/ogbox')
     devtools::install_github('oganm/markerGeneProfile')

+In this document additional packages are used that are not package dependencies

+    install.packages(ggplot2)
+    install.packages(gplots)
+    install.packages(viridis)

 Usage
 =====